zarub2k/firebar/README.md

 # firebar
-Firebase Hustle to experiment various functionalities
+Hustle to experiment various functionalities with Firebase platform.
+This will cover the following topics,

 ## Cloud functions
 * Local cloud function setup